DiarTor/DiTube/README.md

 *Warning: Downloading videos from YouTube might violate their terms of service.
 Please ensure that you have the right to download the content before using this bot.*

-*Note: There is no gateway connected to the bot so basiclly the premium version can not be baught automaticlly*
+*Note: There is no gateway connected to the bot so basiclly the premium version can not be baught automaticlly but manuly*